Odell Beckham Jr.: 2019 season

-In Beckham's first game with the Browns, he caught seven passes for 71 yards as the Browns lost at home to the Tennessee Titans 43–13.
-In Week 2 against the New York Jets, Beckham finished with 161 receiving yards, including a one-handed grab for 33 yards and later, an 89-yard touchdown as the Browns won 23–3 in his first game back at MetLife Stadium since being traded.
+In Beckham's first game with the Browns, he caught seven passes for 71 yards as the Browns lost at home to the Titans 43–13.
+In Week 2 against the Jets, Beckham finished with 161 receiving yards, including a one-handed grab for 33 yards and later, an 89-yard touchdown as the Browns won 23–3 in his first game back at MetLife Stadium since being traded.

-In Week 4 against the Baltimore Ravens, Beckham was limited to only two receptions for 20 yards in the 40–25 win.
+In Week 4 against the Ravens, Beckham was limited to only two receptions for 20 yards in the 40–25 win.
 Late in the third quarter, Beckham threw a punch at Ravens' cornerback Marlon Humphrey who then responded by choking Beckham.
-After the game, Browns' head coach Freddie Kitchens was displeased with the fact that Humphrey was not ejected for choking Beckham and said that "they get away with it because it's Odell."
+After the game, Browns' head coach Freddie Kitchens was displeased with the fact that Humphrey was not ejected for choking Beckham and said that "they get away with it because it's Odell," but the Ravens released a close-up video after the game that showed Humphrey had two fists full of jersey and did not touch Beckham Jr.'s neck.
+After the game, Humphrey apologized to Beckham and said that his response to Beckham was not a brand of football he wanted to represent.
 On October 5, 2019, Beckham was fined $14,037, as was Humphrey.

-In Week 6 against the Seattle Seahawks, Beckham caught six passes for 101 yards in the 32–28 loss.
+In Week 6 against the Seahawks, Beckham caught six passes for 101 yards in the 32–28 loss.
 Days after the game, he was fined $14,037 by the NFL for uniform violation.

 In Week 9, Beckham wore Joker-inspired cleats against the Denver Broncos, which violated the NFL's policy on cleat colors.
 He was required to change the cleats during halftime.
-In Week 12 against the Miami Dolphins, Beckham caught six passes for 84 yards and his second touchdown of the season in the 41–24 win.
+In Week 12 against the Dolphins, Beckham caught six passes for 84 yards and his second touchdown of the season in the 41–24 win.
 On December 8, it was revealed that Beckham was battling with a sports hernia.
-In Week 17 against the Cincinnati Bengals, Beckham caught three passes for 81 yards and a touchdown in the 33–23 loss.
+In Week 17 against the Bengals, Beckham caught three passes for 81 yards and a touchdown in the 33–23 loss.
 During the game, Beckham surpassed 1,000 receiving yards on the season for the fifth time in his career.
 On January 21, 2020, Beckham underwent core muscle surgery.
 He was ranked 59th by his fellow players on the NFL Top 100 Players of 2020.